Devet fantov in eno dekle: Plot

 In the second part, Metka tells the story.
 Four SS soldiers were housed in their house, so Metka had to sleep on a sofa in her parents' room.
 The parents were afraid that they would be relocated and that they would lose all their property.
 The father wanted Metka to study for the German exam, which all the children had to pass if they wanted to continue their education.
 Metka did not want to study, so she could not answer the question on the exam.
 However, everyone passed the exam.
 A few days later, towards evening, soldier Müller called Metka to the airfield to answer a difficult question about life and death in front of the gathered company.
 When Metka answered correctly, Müller was very pleased to win the bet.
 The colonel's remark about the stupidity of the Balkans greatly upset Metka's father, who swept everything he had achieved from the table in front of him with a swing.

 One morning, a completely changed Müller returned home.
 At night, Metka's father told his mother that the Germans had captured nine boys and one girl.
 They were interrogated and tortured all day and all night, but no one said anything.
 They were then taken to the forest, where they dug their own graves, and the Germans shot them into it.
 Müller was in command.
 One of the boys did not want to fall, he was shot by three, and he was still standing.
 So Müller shot him up close and before he fell, the boy looked at him mockingly.
 They then leveled the ground so that this grave would never be found.
-In the morning, it was written on the chestnut tree in front of the house that any resistance to the existing administrative order would be punished immediately.
+In the morning, it message was found written on the chestnut tree in front of the house: "Any resistance to the existing administrative order would be punished immediately".